 Michigan Department of Health and Human Services (MDHHS) recommends children who live in the City of Flint, live in a home using City of Flint water, or who attend school, childcare or often spend time with a caregiver in the City of Flint have a blood lead level (BLL) test.
 The recommendation includes information for testing outside of the Flint area.

 - Protect Your Family From Lead in the Home Environmental Protection Agency (EPA)

 Where does the lead come from?

-In Flint, children have ingested lead tainted water.
+In places like Flint, Hamtramck, and Benton Harbor, children may have ingested lead tainted water.
 Children can also be exposed to lead from different sources (paint, gasoline, solder, imported toys) and through the air, food, water, dust, and soil.
 There are other communities across the state where children have been found to have high lead levels.

 - Flint Water Crisis (Arabic Information Card, Spanish Information Card, Chinese Information Card)

 - At-risk Populations and Sources of Lead Centers for Disease Control and Prevention (CDC)